 And the best things happened.

-TIME LAPSE to end of the school day.
+TIME LAPSE to the end of the school day.
 The door reopens and the same BOY emerges.
-Only now he is grinning from ear to ear as he exits the school chatting, playfully with other kids.
+Only now he is grinning from ear to ear as he exits the school.
+He is chatting playfully with other kids.
 He walks towards his mom with an overwhelming sense of joy.

 The teachers were nice.
 You made friends.
 You learned something new.
 And, you couldn’t wait to show up again the next day.
 Jitter-free.